 Cliff Swallows consume hordes of flying insects.
 [Insects]

 These birds have only five different calls, but one—a unique “squeak call”—tells others that they’ve found food.
-[Song contains squeak call] They seem to decode all this squeaking, rattling, and creaking.
-So, when one bird finds a swarm of insects, it spreads the word to its neighbors, perhaps part of the reason these birds thrive in large colonies.
+[Song contains squeak call] So, when one bird finds a swarm of insects, it spreads the word to its neighbors, perhaps part of the reason these birds thrive in large colonies.

 [Song of the Cliff Swallow continued]